 96.71% of India’s population speak one of the country’s 22 scheduled languages natively.
 Languages vary across India’s regions.

 What do Indian people speak in the north of the country?
-Hindi, Punjabi and Kashmiri are the three most commonly spoken languages in North India.
+Hindi, Punjabi, and Kashmiri are the three most commonly north Indian languages.
 The Tomedes team is well used to working with all three of these languages, as well as with localizing translations to suit the Indian market in each of the regions in which these languages are used.
 To discover more about why it’s so important to localize for the Indian market, click the link below.

 What language do they speak in India in the Northeast?
 The Northeast of the country is home to a cluster of languages, including Nepali, Assamese, Manipuri, Bengali, Nissi, Khasi, Mizo and Ao.

 What language do Indians speak in the south of the country?
 As you head further south in India, it is Telugu, Kannada, Tamil and Malayalam that you are most likely to hear.